smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 Maps values are considered *dense* by default, meaning they MAY NOT contain ``null`` values.
 A map MAY be made *sparse* by applying the :ref:`sparse-trait`.
-The :ref:`box-trait` is not used to determine if a map is dense or sparse; a map with no ``@sparse`` trait is always considered dense.
 The following example defines a sparse map:

 .. tabs::